 Administrative expenses consist of personnel costs, other administrative expenses and other expenses for outside professional services, including legal, audit and accounting services.
-Personnel costs consist of salaries, bonuses, benefits and share-based payment expense.
+Personnel costs consist of salaries, bonuses, benefits and share-based compensation expense.
 Other administrative expenses include office space-related costs not otherwise allocated to research and development expense, professional fees and costs of our information systems.
-We anticipate that our administrative expenses will continue to increase in the future as we increase our headcount to support our continued research and development and potential commercialization of our product candidates.
-In the future, we expect to incur additional expenses as a public company, including expenses related to compliance with the rules and regulations of the SEC and Nasdaq, additional insurance expenses, and expenses related to investor relations activities and other administrative and professional services.
+We expect to continue to incur additional expenses as a public company, including expenses related to compliance with the rules and regulations of the SEC and the OTC Markets, additional insurance expenses, and expenses related to investor relations activities and other administrative and professional services.

-Change in fair value of convertible loan derivative
+Change in fair value of derivative liability